agasuchecka/agasuchecka/README.md

 # 👩🏻‍💻 About Me
 My name is Aga, and I am a *Software Tester*.
 In 2018 I graduated from university with a Master’s degree in English studies.
 After graduating, I worked briefly as an English teacher and then moved to a corporate job in clinical trials documentation.
 In the meantime, I was also doing some translation and proofreading.
 I entered the world of IT as a Service Desk Agent and then promptly switched to a Technical Writer job.
 My mind was then already set on Software Testing, so I soon took an opportunity to become a Manual Tester of mobile applications.
-Currently, I continue to work in testing and develop towards test automation.
+Currently, I continue to work in manual and automated testing.

 # 🛠️ Tech Skills

-## Operating systems
-* Windows
-* MacOS
-* iOS
-* Android
-## Programming languages
+## Programming
 * SQL
 * Java
 * HTML

 ## Testing
+* Mobile apps (iOS, Android)
 * Test cases
-	* Testlink
-	* Cucumber (Gherkin)
 * Bug reporting
-* DevTools
 * Rest API
 * Accessibility

-## Frameworks
+## Frameworks and Tools
 * Selenium
 * Appium
+* Cucumber

 ## IDE & CI/CD
 * Visual Studio Code
 * IntelliJ